kotlin-magazine/kotlin-magazine/articles/mariusz_soltysiak_convert_html_to_pdf_with_kotlin.md

 }
 ```

-The class above is the core of our solution.
-This simple implementation is enough to be now used with the pool configuration.
-Let's create a bean with the pool now:
+The above class is the foundation of our solution.
+This straightforward implementation is sufficient for use with the pool configuration.
+Let's now create a bean with the pool:

 ```kotlin
 @Configuration